asingh714/journal-app/README.md

 	- Open with Sketch

 #### Login Details
-- To view a pre-existing prison page
+- To view a pre-existing journal page
 	- **Username:**
 	- **Password:**